CrossPlatformPageObject/cross-platform-single-page-example/README.md

 If we look at above examples, they have used Page Object pattern and tried to bring the discipline.

-* Too many pages
+1. Too many pages

     In our case, we have approx 60 screens for ios and android and 30 screens for web.
 If we try to implement different pages for different platforms, we will end up having 150 classes, a classic class explosion problem!
 Maintainence and modification will become a nightmare!

-* Reusing the code
+2. Reusing the code

     As there will be different [ages, we will end up haing similar services for each of the page.

-* Making change at one place!
+3. Making change at one place!

-  Well, it won't be that way.
+    It's not at all possible to change at oen and it will work for other platforms.
+We will have to update all platform specific pages to make this work.

-* Adding new automation / modification
+4. Adding new automation / modification

 If similar functionality will be developed for all platforms, then we will end up writing n number of pages for n platforms and at the end, repeating ourself!

 To avoid all above mentioned problems, we came up with a problem statement: